 Chlorosilanes are a group of reactive chemical compounds containing silicon bonded to up to four chlorine atoms, hydrogen, and/or alkyl groups.
-Chlorosilanes are used as coatings for silicon and glass surfaces, and in the production of silicone polymers.
+Chlorosilanes are used e.g. as coatings for silicon and glass surfaces.
 Among the Chlorosilanes, methylchlorosilanes (specially dimethyldichlorosilane) are of major importance, since they are the monomeric intermediates used for the production of silicones.
 These chemicals have one to three methyl groups; they are produced on commercial scale by the so-called direct process, based on the reaction of silicon with chloromethane at high temperatures, in the presence of copper catalysts.

-Intratec offers professional, easy-to-understand reports examining Chlorosilanes production.
+Intratec offers professional, easy-to-understand reports examining Chlorosilanes production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (2019/20).
+All reports are based on the most recent economic data available (Q2 2023).